Conviasa

 Línea Aérea Conviasa (legally Consorcio Venezolano de Industrias Aeronáuticas y Servicios Aéreos) is the flag carrier of Venezuela, with its headquarters on the grounds of Simón Bolívar International Airport in Maiquetía, near Caracas.
 It is the flag carrier and largest airline of Venezuela, operating services to domestic destinations and destinations in the Caribbean and South America.
-Conviasa is known to make routes from a political perspective rather than a financial standpoint.
+Conviasa is known to establish routes for political reasons rather than for profit.